dinozio-design/CRM-lite/README.md

 ```
 GIVEN a CRM app with project management
-WHEN I click new project button
+WHEN I click add new appointment button
 THEN I am presented with the form elements on the right side of the page
-WHEN I see the form elements
+WHEN I see the form page displays
-THEN I can interact with them and input the information for new project
+THEN I can interact with them and input the information for new appointment
 WHEN I click Confirm and save button
+THEN I will displays with weather information
+WHEN I choose appointment date on Canadian Fedral Holidays
+THEN I will displays wih the mssg that It is a Holiday
+WHEN I click Confirm and save button
-THEN the project information is saved [local storage or other servers such as google drive]
+THEN the appointment information is saved to local storage
 WHEN I open Show all appointments page
-THEN I am presented with the project details [such as address, date, time, etc.]
+THEN I am presented with the appointment details [such as address, date, time, etc.]
-WHEN I am presented with the peoject details,
+WHEN I am presented with the appointment details,
-THEN I can also see the weather forecast for that project address.
+THEN I can also see the weather forecast for that appointment address.
+WHEN I click About us
+THEN I will directed to About us Information
+WHEN I click Contact
+THEN I will directed to Contact Information
 ```